Detroit: Become Human: Development

-The characters Connor and Markus are played by Bryan Dechart and Jesse Williams, respectively.
+The characters Connor, Kara, and Markus are played by Bryan Dechart, Valorie Curry, and Jesse Williams, respectively.
 Clancy Brown, Lance Henriksen, and Minka Kelly portray supporting characters Lieutenant Hank Anderson, Carl Manfred, and North, respectively.
 There are three different composers, one for each playable character: Philip Sheppard for Kara, Nima Fakhrara for Connor, and John Paesano for Markus.
 Sheppard's cello sequence in Kara's theme was inspired by the flames of a log fire, whereas the motif layered over it came from the two syllables in her name.
 Fakhrara created custom instruments and used vintage synthesizers in order that the sound could represent the robotic nature of Connor.
 Paesano's music was made with the idea that it would be "like a church hymn", personifying Markus' transformation into a leader.
 Sheppard recorded at Abbey Road Studios with the English Session Orchestra; Paesano was at Synchron Stage Vienna with the Synchron Stage Orchestra.
+Songs by Detroit-based musicians The Whiskey Charmers, Emily Rose, Thornetta Davis, Rocket 455, Model 500, and White Shag were also featured.
 Director of photography Aymeric Montouchet used "thick grain and shaky long lens" with shallow depth of field for Kara, "small, tight grain" and a blue palette for Connor, and orange and white colours for Markus.
 The game was released to manufacturing on 23 April 2018, after four years.